 - A ‘Skip Navigation' button is included to help those using text readers

 As mentioned, this is a top-level list.
-There are a lot of technical requirements for ADA website compliance. pondSoup can audit your site for WCAG2.1 Level AAA compliance and provide recommendations, or implement the changes, to make your website ADA compliant and accessible.
-Let’s get started today.
+There are a lot of technical requirements for ADA website compliance. pondSoup can audit your site for WCAG2.1 Level AA or AAA compliance and provide recommendations, or implement the changes, to make your website ADA compliant and accessible.

 Let's get started with a free website accessibility audit